 DISCUSSION

-The discussions in our focus group conducted in Chile, Costa Rica, Ecuador, and Uruguay reflect the appeal of mano dura narratives, suggesting that the region’s well documented “punitive trend” (Iturralde, 2010; Sozzo, 2018; Chouhy, Singer, and Lehmann, 2022) is resonating within populations in historically safe countries.
+The discussions in our focus groups conducted in Chile, Costa Rica, Ecuador, and Uruguay reflect the appeal of mano dura narratives, suggesting that the region’s well documented “punitive trend” (Iturralde, 2010; Sozzo, 2018; Chouhy, Singer, and Lehmann, 2022) is resonating within populations in historically safe countries.
 In a context where more governments across Latin America are adopting tough-on-crime tactics, our findings show that mano dura does not emerge solely from above.
 Echoing scholarship highlighting the role of public support in driving the “get tough” reforms across the region (Dammert & Salazar, 2009; Chouhy, Singer, and Lehmann, 2022; Sozzo, 2017), our focus groups reveal that participants, to varying degrees, positively appraised these policies.
-By relying on focus groups instead of surveys or other quantitative methods, which can capture but also inflate perceptions about crime and violence (Trajtenberg & Ezquerra, 2025), our study thus offers a distinctive contribution to –both methodologically through the selection of unique case studies.
+By relying on focus groups instead of surveys or other quantitative methods, which can capture but also inflate perceptions about crime and violence (Trajtenberg & Ezquerra, 2025), our study thus offers a distinctive contribution to the literature on punitive populism and democratic erosion–both theoretically by showing that mano dura support is neither uniform nor simply a function of insecurity or institutional fragility and methodologically, through the use of focus groups and the selection of unique and largely underexplored case studies.

-national trajectories are not inevitable or uniform.
-Our findings reveal a critical mediating Where democratic institutions are trusted, support for mano dura tends to remain limited to its “law and order” version, with participants largely rejecting non-legal tactics like police violence.
+Our article shows that national trajectories are not inevitable or uniform.
+Our findings reveal a first critical factor mediating support for mano dura: institutional trust and the perceived legitimacy of the state.
+Where democratic institutions are trusted, support for mano dura tends to remain limited to its “law and order” version, with participants largely rejecting non-legal tactics like police violence.
 Conversely, where perceptions of crime are coupled with profound institutional distrust, willingness to endorse more drastic measures like closing the Congress or the Supreme Court to fight crime prospers.
 This finding extends the literature linking rising fear of crime and trust in political institutions and democracy (Cruz, 2003a; Cruz 2003b; Carreras, 2013; Smithey & Malone, 2014) by showing that such trust can limit support for authoritarian solutions.

-of insecurity and fear of crime are potent among participants across all four countries, the narratives that define the source of those sentiments or scapegoats (e.g., blaming immigrants, corrupt officials, or local criminals) condition the solutions participants find appropriateThis aligns with prior studies (Singer et al., 2020; Rosen, Cutrona, and Lindquist, 2022; Dammert, 2022) indicating that linking national security to “threats” posed by minorities such as migrants can bolster public support for tough-on-crime policies like mano .
+Yet institutional trust alone does not tell the full story.
+Although our study builds on traditional institutionalist accounts indicating that mano dura support gains traction in environments of state weakness and fear of crime, our findings reveal two anomalies.
+First, the variation in both the intensity and form of support for mano dura is also conditioned by threat framing, the second critical factor in our analysis.
+While institutionalist theories would predict similar outcomes in relatively similar institutional contexts like Uruguay and Chile, this article finds divergence.
+Though perceptions of insecurity and fear of crime are potent among participants across all four countries, the narratives that define the source of those sentiments or scapegoats (e.g., blaming immigrants, corrupt officials, or local criminals) condition the solutions participants find appropriate, illuminating why Chileans—a country with the lowest homicide rate and high institutional stability—may embrace policies that violate democratic principles while Uruguayans do not.
+This aligns with prior studies (Singer et al., 2020; Rosen, Cutrona, and Lindquist, 2022; Dammert, 2022) indicating that linking national security to “threats” posed by minorities such as migrants can bolster public support for tough-on-crime policies like mano dura, but extends them by showing how scapegoating operates through group interaction.
 Further scholarly research should explore in detail how different media outlets can amplify these narratives.